SpaceVista: All-Scale Visual Spatial Reasoning from mm to km: Method

 \textbf{Preliminaries.} The number of frames is first denoted as $T$ with the temporal patch size $\tau$.
 The visual representations from Qwen-2.5-VL visual encoder are denoted as $F_V \in \mathbb{R}^{t \times d_V \times H \times W}$, where $t=\frac{T}{\tau}$ is temporal dimension of the feature, $d_V$ is the feature dimension per patch, and $H$ and $W$ are the numbers of patches $p$ along the height and width of each frame, respectively.
 Then, each $i \in t \times d_V$ of $F_V$ is directly converted to an image token $T_V^i$ as input.

 \textbf{Beyond Semantics.} Most open-sourced MLLM tokenizers including Qwen-2.5-VL visual encoder are pretrained on semantically rich text–image pairs via contrastive training, and thus often lack a well-formed understanding of information beyond semantics.
-Meanwhile, ~\citet{el2024probing,tong2024eyes} draw a valuable conclusion that self-supervised vision models, such as DINO series, learn rich depth, normal, and pattern representations.
+Meanwhile, ~\citet{el2024probing,tong2024eyes,tong2024cambrian} draw a valuable conclusion that self-supervised vision models, such as DINO series, learn rich depth, normal, and pattern representations.
 Therefore, leveraging popular DINOv3~\citep{simeoni2025dinov3}’s strong dense features seems to be a natural approach beyond simple semantics.
 The last layer of DINOv3 produces patch-level dense features $F_D \in \mathbb{R}^{T \times d_D \times H_D \times W_D}$.
 We pad and regularize the original image to align with the patch size $p$, enforcing $H_D\! =\!
 H$ and $W_D\! =\!
 W$.
-We then apply a simple MLP, $\mathbb{R}^{d_D}\! \rightarrow\! \mathbb{R}^{d_V}$, to map channel dimensions.
+We then apply a simple MLP, $\mathbb{R}^{d_D}\! \rightarrow\! \mathbb{R}^{ d_V}$, to map channel dimensions.
 For the temporal dimension, we use the same temporal pooling with the previously mentioned temporal patch size $\tau$ to aggregate across $T$, yielding features $F^\prime_D \in \mathbb{R}^{t \times d_V \times H \times W}$.
-The fusion of the video feature $F_V$ and dense feature $F^\prime_D$ is shown as:

-where $\text{CA}(q,k,v)$ denotes multi-layer cross-attention over the query, key, and value inputs.
+The fusion of the video feature $F_V$ and dense feature $F^\prime_D$ is shown as: where $\text{CA}(q,k,v)$ denotes multi-layer cross-attention over the query, key, and value inputs.
 Then, we convert $F^\prime_V$ into a fused image token $T_V^i$, and the remaining calculations proceed as before.